develprr/metamatic-blog/_posts/2024-03-09-let-us-turn-your-millions-to-billions.md

 To query data from collections with billions, not millions of entries, we want to avoid complex lookups and SQLish approach to queries.
 To learn more about strategies for reducing lookup operations, I recommend to have a look at [this article](https://www.mongodb.com/docs/atlas/schema-suggestions/reduce-lookup-operations/).

-## Where to start getting cloudy with MongoDB
+## How to start getting cloudy with MongoDB
 If you are a hands-on person (like me) and can't wait to actually start getting productive with database development, the next thing that probably crosses your mind is where should I start right now?
-Depending on your prerequisites, there are alternatives.
+Depending on your prerequisites, there are a few alternatives.
-If you already are familiar to Mongo and would want to get started with deploying the database to the cloud, just go ahead and install [AWS SAM tool](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) tool - as suprsising as it sounds.
+If you already are familiar to Mongo and would want to get started with deploying the database to the cloud, just go ahead and install [AWS SAM tool](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/install-sam-cli.html) - as suprising as it may sound.
 Namely, this tool isn't anything Mongo-specific.
-So let me explain my mindset!
+So let me explain my thinking!

 When you want to start using MongoDB Atlas Data API on AWS, you need to use [AWS API Gateway](https://aws.amazon.com/api-gateway/).
 You can configure AWS API Gateway directly on [AWS console](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) but if you have at typical coder mindset, this approach probably starts causing some headache even before you do anything.
 A classical coder of course wants to see everything as *code*, not as some complex menus on a confusing web console.
-Youwant to write your lambdas *as code* on *your* machine and neatly deploy your creation to the cloud from the command line.
+You want to write your lambdas as *code* on *your* machine and neatly deploy your creation to the cloud from the command line.
 To create your first API Gateway application with SAM and *Python* language, have a look at this [fantastic example](https://github.com/aws-samples/sam-python-crud-sample).
 You can develop Lambda functions with many languages, such as Java, JavaScript, Ruby, TypeScript, GO etc.
-However, given that I don't know you, anonymous reader, statistically speaking you most likely want to write Lambda functions with
+However, given that I don't know you, anonymous reader, statistically speaking you most likely want to write your functions with
-Python because it just happens to be the most popular programming language these days.
+Python - because it just happens to be the most popular programming language these days.

 ## Coming soon
 I'll be back writing more about the topic.
 Let's stay tuned and look at the world from different angles.